eventlet/eventlet/doc/testing.rst

 That will run all the tests, though the output will be a little weird because it will look like Nose is running about 20 tests, each of which consists of a bunch of sub-tests.
 Not all test modules are present in all versions of Python, so there will be an occasional printout of "Not importing %s, it doesn't exist in this installation/version of Python".

+If you see "Ran 0 tests in 0.001s", it means that your Python installation lacks its own tests.
+This is usually the case for Linux distributions.
+One way to get the missing tests is to download a source tarball (of the same version you have installed on your system!) and copy its Lib/test directory into the correct place on your PYTHONPATH.

 Testing Eventlet Hubs
 ---------------------